IanKingr/FieldGuideToFantasticBeasts/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Users can add comments to beast entries
-- [ ] Users can create beast entries
 - [ ] Users can search/sort beasts by their danger rating